jcrewerts/MyProject-Identifiers/README.md

   <img src="Photos/ifLoopDriveFile.PNG">
 </p>

-Once all the signals are extracted to the appropiate array, we put them into a data table to be exported to Python.
+Once all the signals are extracted to the appropiate array, we put them into a data table.
+The *Writeable* command in Matlab will pull the created Data Table into an exported CSV file we can move over to Python for further data analysis.

 <p align="center">
   <img src="Photos/DataTableCode.PNG">